stencila/hub/README.md

 We use PyUp to keep track of security and regular updates to packages this repo depends upon.
 See [here](https://pyup.io/repos/github/stencila/hub) for current status and [`pyup.yml`](pyup.yml) for the configuration.
 PyUp is currently configured to create an automatic pull request each week with any new updates that are necessary.

+### Tagging a Release

+Hub is versioned in three parts, in the format `major.minor.patch`, e.g. `1.2.3`, major = 1, minor =2 , patch = 3.

+Incrementing the version number can be done with one of three `make` commands: `increment-patch`, `increment-minor` or `increment-major`.
+These will increment the patch, minor or major component, respectively.
+Then a new git commit will be created.
+To create a tag of the commit, use the `make tag` command.

+These steps can be combined into one with the `tag-patch`, `tag-minor` and `tag-major` commands, which will both increment the version and create the tag.
+It wil also push the tag and master to `origin`.